findre/binarycookies-reader/README.md

 ### About Binarycookies-Reader
-binarycookies is a program for deocde .binarycookies files from Safari or WebKit.
+binarycookies is a library for decoding .binarycookies files from Safari or WebKit.

 The Safari cookies file, also known as the Safari binary cookies file (Cookies.binarycookies) format